steam0r/digitalfoosball/mobileapp/README.md

 ### Server startup ###
 Start the server with the `startup.bash` script in the `lib` folder.

-On the production server use the line with `NODE_ENV=production` to get the app in production mode (which is faster).
+On the production server modify `startup.bash` so that the ENV variable is set to `production` for better performance.

 ### Build Process ###